TelegramTools/TLImporter/README.md

 ## How to use?

 Easy!
-Start over [here](https://github.com/TelegramTools/TLImporter/wiki/Getting-your-chats-from-third-party-services) and follow that simple guide.
+Start over [here](https://github.com/TelegramTools/TLImporter/wiki/Getting-your-chats-from-third-party-services) and follow the steps in the guide.
 You will be a master using the app in seconds!

 ## Documentation